GenericMappingTools/gmt/doc/rst/source/grdvolume.rst

 Notes
 -----

+#.
+For geographical grids we convert degrees to "Flat Earth" distances in
+   meter.
+You can use **-S** to select another distance unit.
+The area is then reported in this unit squared while the volume is reported in unit^2 * z_unit quantities.
-**grdvolume** distinguishes between gridline and pixel-registered grids.
+#. **grdvolume** distinguishes between gridline and pixel-registered grids.
    In both cases the area and volume are computed up to the grid boundaries.
 That means that in the first case the grid cells on the boundary only contribute half their area (and volume), whereas in the second case all grid cells are fully used.
 The exception is when the **-C** flag is used: since contours do not extend beyond the outermost grid point, both grid types are treated the same.
 That means the outer rim in pixel oriented grids is ignored when using the **-C** flag.

 See Also
 --------